 The Pacific Music Clinic (1951-1984), brought thousands of high school orchestra, band, and choir students to Stockton once a year for a combined performance.

 In 1978, a series of special events marked the Centennial Celebration of the Conservatory of Music.
 Alumni Dave Brubeck returned to present two concerts and one of the Conservatory's former deans, Howard Hanson, conducted the University Symphony Orchestra and Chorus in the West Coast premiere of his "Sea Symphony".

 A degree in Music Therapy was initiated in 1981 and in 1983, a Bachelor's Degree in Music Management was accredited by the National Association of Schools of Music.

-The Brubeck Institute was established in 2000 for the study, promotion and performance of American music.
+The Brubeck Institute was established in 2000 to honor the legacy of Dave and Iola Brubeck.

 The 125th anniversary of the Conservatory was celebrated in 2003 with a sold-out performance of Beethoven's 9th Symphony performed by the University Symphony Orchestra & Chorus in the Faye Spanos Concert Hall.

-The 135th anniversary of the Conservatory will be celebrated in 2013 with a repeat performance of Beethoven's 9th Symphony.
+The 135th anniversary of the Conservatory was celebrated in 2013 with an alumni big band, alumni concert band, and the University Symphony Orchestra and Chorus performing Beethoven's 9th Symphony.